vtereshkov/umka-lang/spec.md

 typedef void (*UmkaExternFunc)(UmkaStackSlot *params, UmkaStackSlot *result);
 ```

 Umka external function pointer.
 When an external C/C++ function is called from Umka, its parameters are stored in `params` in right-to-left order.
+The returned value should be put to `result`.
+Upon entry, `result` stores a pointer to the Umka instance.

 ```
 typedef enum